 Allowing the Commerce Clause to be the sole constitutional basis for the Controlled Substances Act (and other relevance) — i.e. the war on drugs — is nothing shy of outrageous.
 The hideous mass-rights-infringing destruction from yet another failed prohibition (e.g. serious taxpayer resources are expended, while we do not even have a “drug free” prison system) hypocritically demonstrates even more unhealthy stress against us all.

 By any exercise of intelligence and civility, drug abuse — which by any measure directly affects less than 1% of our population (i.e. occurs in the overwhelming minority of drug intake instances) — is clearly a health, not criminal, issue.

 Honorable veterans serve us, but a healthy synergy demands that we honorably serve them.

-Honor in those (and other) circles is the absence of thuggery to instead embrace responsible toughness — the righteous form of toughness leading to the crystal clear understanding that civility is critical for optimal science and technology to better ensure members of our military and law enforcement come home safely.
+Honor in those (and other) circles is the absence of thuggery to instead embrace responsible toughness — the righteous form of toughness leading to the crystal clear understanding that civility is critical for optimal science and technology to better ensure that members of our military and law enforcement come home safely, for prime example.